 and Norwegian nes

 , of Old Norse origin, originally referring to a person who lived there.

 Denoted a person hailing from any one of a number of farms in Norway called either Åmdal or Omdal meaning "elm valley".

 From a place name, derived from Norwegian skjegg

 "beard" and stad

-Originally denoted someone from Storstrand farm, Norway, derived from stor
+Originally denoted someone from Storstrand farm in Norway, derived from stor

 meaning "big" and strand

-"meadow", originally given to someone who lived near a farmstead.
+.
+It was originally given to someone who lived on or near the sea.